The end of the American Civil War—Appomattox Court House—All About Ulysses S. Grant–Part 2

 He refused to join any of the torchlight marches through Galena, for either party, but did stop him from drilling the members of the Republican party.
 He’d gone to listen the Democratic candidate, and had come back thoughtful.
 His politics were changing.

-The Galena Illinois leather store that Grant worked in before the Civil War
+The Galena Illinois leather store that Grant worked in before the Civil War and the surrender at Appomattox Court House.

 Grant & Perkins was the leather store Grant’s father ran with a partner—he bought him out in a while.
 The store, when Grant worked here, was run by his brothers, Simpson and Orvil.
 Image Source.